kellpossible/blog/content/Adventures/18-BogongInAugust.rst

 selection) as you notice them a more difficult affair.
 It's certainly been worthwhile chatting and debriefing with each other, so much to learn from such experiences!

-Thinking about doing a write up about an avalanche course and some backcountry trips did in New Zealand this winter too at some stage if I get the time.